spacetelescope/wfc3tools/docs/wfc3tools/wf3cte.rst

 .. note::

    The WFC3 CTE algorithm was updated in `calwf3`/`wf3cte` v3.6.0 (December 2020) where the pixel-based model is better constrained for both low and high pixel values.
-See the thorough discussion regarding the update in `ISR WFC3 2021-09 <https://innerspace.stsci.edu/display/WFC3RSRC/Instrument+Science+Reports?preview=/90064318/272889913/WFC3-ISR-2021-09.pdf>`_.
+See the thorough discussion regarding the update in `WFC3 ISR 2021-09
+ <https://www.stsci.edu/files/live/sites/www/files/home/hst/ instrumentation/wfc3/documentation/instrument-science-reports-isrs/_documents/2021/WFC3-ISR-2021-09.pdf>`_.

 The standalone call of `wf3cte` will produce a RAC fits (\*_rac_tmp.fits) file by default.
 This contains only the CTE corrected data, no other calibrations have been performed.